 Puerto Vallarta has shifted from a seasonal destination to a full-blown year-round destination.
 It’s a very pleasant place for both retirees and younger people.
 The fact that it is increasingly well-connected to the US and Canada makes Puerto Vallarta increasingly livable for people.

-Westerners who want to spend time in Mexico and diversify without taking on too much geopolitical risk, in an established destination
+Americans and Canadians who want to spend time in Mexico and diversify without taking on too much geopolitical risk, in an established destination

 People who want to diversify away from Western countries, without taking geopolitical risk.
 Mexico is unlikely to get involved in any war, and investments are welcomed from all over the world.
 In many ways it is a bit of a safe haven.
-Granted, Puerto Vallarta is not a cheap destination, but it is very established, and importantly comes with minimal currency risk on rental income as rents are set in USD, not in Mexican Pesos.
+Granted, Puerto Vallarta is not a cheap destination, but it is very established, and importantly comes with minimal currency risk on rental income as rents are often set in USD, not in Mexican Pesos.
 The rental yields are not particularly attractive.
 It really is an investment destination for people who actually want to spend time there.

 The Bottom Line: Puerto Vallarta Real Estate Market